Harshith-Reddy11/Mini-AI-Projects/text_summarizer/README.md

-# 📝 AI Text Summarizer
+# 📝 AI TEXT SUMMARIZER

 A beginner-friendly Python project that summarizes long text using natural language processing.
 Choose from multiple algorithms and customize the summary length.
 Great for condensing articles, reports, or any lengthy content!